sea-monkeys/WASImancer/docs/langchainjs-guide.md

-# MCP SSE client and LangchainJS
+# MCP StreamableHTTP client and LangchainJS
 !!! info "🚧 work in progress"

 ## Overview